-ANNUAL REPORT EXCERPT
+ANNUAL REPORT

-Five Leading Sites of New Cancer Deaths: Rates\ by Gender, Race and Ethnicity, 2013-2017
+Five Leading Sites of New Cancer Deaths: Rates by Gender, Race and Ethnicity, 2014-2018

-New Jersey Women, 2013-2017
+New Jersey Women

-Source: Underlying mortality data provided by NCHS (www.cdc.gov/nchs). \Average annual rates are per 100,000 and age-adjusted to the 2000 US population standard. \\Persons of Hispanic ethnicity may be of any race or combination of races.
-The categories of race and
+Source: Underlying mortality data provided by NCHS (www.cdc.gov/nchs).
+Average annual rates are per 100,000 and age-adjusted to the 2000 US population standard.
+Persons of Hispanic ethnicity may be of any race or combination of races.
+The categories of race and ethnicity are not mutually exclusive.

-- Lung and bronchus cancer was the leading cause of cancer death in all New Jersey women, and in New Jersey White, and Asian/Pacific Islander (API) women from 2013-2017.
+- Lung and bronchus cancer was the leading cause of cancer death in all New Jersey women, and in New Jersey White, and Asian/Pacific Islander (API) women from 2014-2018.
 Lung and bronchus cancer was the second leading cause of cancer death in Black and Hispanic women. - White women had the highest lung and bronchus cancer mortality rates during this time period, followed by Black women.
-Hispanic and API women had lower lung and bronchus cancer mortality rates compared to the other groups. - Breast cancer was the second leading cause of cancer death in all New Jersey women during this period but the leading cause of death in Black and Hispanic women. - New Jersey Black women had the highest mortality rates from breast, colon and rectum, and pancreatic cancers, while API women had the lowest mortality rates for the same cancers. - White women had the highest ovarian cancer mortality rates, while Hispanic women had the lowest rates during this period.
+Hispanic and API women had lower lung and bronchus cancer mortality rates compared to the other groups. - Breast cancer was the second leading cause of cancer death in all New Jersey women during this period but the leading cause of death in Black and Hispanic women. - New Jersey Black women had the highest mortality rates from breast, colon and rectum, and pancreatic cancers, while API women had the lowest mortality rates for the same cancers. - New Jersey White women had the highest ovarian cancer mortality rates, while Hispanic women had the lowest rates during this period.

-ANNUAL REPORT EXCERPT
+ANNUAL REPORT

-Five Leading Sites of New Cancer Deaths: Rates\ by Gender, Race and Ethnicity, 2013-2017
+Five Leading Sites of New Cancer Deaths: Rates by Gender, Race and Ethnicity, 2014-2018